MarianneH/Travel-memory-game/README.md

 ## The project

-Travel Memory Game is a React application built in 24 hours for a school hackathon project at the Wild Code School in Berlin
+Travel Memory Game is a React application built within a 24 hour hackathon at the Wild Code School in Berlin.

+## How to run it
+* clone repository
+* run "npm install" in the root folder of the repo
+* run "npm start" to run it locally

 ## How can I try it?